iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 It's not hard to see that it's no longer fitting the momentum form of the algorithm.

-Finally, when $\eta_t = 0$ the condition allows the following algebraically equivalent representation of the algorithm:
+Finally, the condition allows the following algebraically equivalent representation of the algorithm:

 $$
 \begin{aligned}